nuradlifathan/nuradlifathan/README.md

-Hello there 👋,
+Hello there 👋, I'm Adli
+---
-I am Junior Front-End Developer , still working on NextJs I'm hoping to finish my Front-End Journey and that means i should put in more efforet.
+I am Junior Front-End Developer , still working on NextJs I'm hoping to finish my Front-End Journey and that means i should put in more effort.
 I occasionally create Project for my own Portofolio.
 You can check them out on list below.

 ---

-List of my Skills :
+## List of my Skills :

 ![React](https://img.shields.io/badge/-React-blue?style=for-the-badge)